You may or may not have heard of the increasingly popular Interior blog & social media challenge – Revamp, Restyle, Reveal

 Lust Living’s hallway has been transformed in to this gorgeous inviting entryway.
 The penny tiled flooring with “You Look Good” is a brilliantly quirky way for your guests to be greeted.

-The fresh white paint, along with the decorative black stripe really opens up the hallway and compliments the pink and black flooring.
+The fresh white paint, made by residential interior painters, along with the decorative black stripe really opens up the hallway and compliments the laminate vinyl flooring.
 To see more before and after images of this transformation click here.